 You can download mobile apps such as Uber and Lyft, which help you find a safe ride quickly.
-Taxi is also an option.
-If you do not have Uber or Lyft account, you may be able to get up to \$50 worth of free rides when you sign up for an account.
+A taxi is also an option.
+If you do not have an Uber or Lyft account, you may be able to get up to \$50 worth of free rides when you sign up for an account or if you get referred from someone else who already has an account.